İbrahim Şinasi

+His life

 Early life

-İbrahim Şinasi was born in Constantinople (modern Istanbul) in 1826 during a period of uncertainty in the Ottoman Empire. Şinasi's father served as an artillery captain in the Ottoman army and died during one of the Russo-Turkish wars.
+İbrahim Şinasi was born in Constantinople (modern Istanbul) in 1826 during a period of uncertainty in the Ottoman Empire.
+By ethnic origin he was a Rutulian. Şinasi's father served as an artillery captain in the Ottoman army and died during one of the Russo-Turkish wars.
 He was raised by his mother and relatives and began his education at a neighborhood school. Şinasi attended elementary school with the intention of becoming a clerk for the military.
 He took a position with the Müşiriyet Armory, while taking lessons in Arabic, Persian, and French.
 At a young age, he established a close relationship with the famed reformer Mustafa Reşid Pasha, who helped him earn a government grant to study finance in Paris.

 While in Paris, Şinasi also studied mathematics, science, and history, but he began to develop what would become a lifelong affection for literature.
 There, Şinasi came into contact with French literature and intellectuals; he was impressed by Enlightenment ideas and cultivated relationships with Lamartine, Ernest Renan, and other French intellectuals.
 Among other things, he was a member of the Société Asiatique.
 During his time in Paris, he translated several works from French into Ottoman Turkish.